isaacselement/flutter_sortable_wrap/doc/Q&A.md

-### If you got some error like below when you switching the different version of FlutterSdk, just `flutter clean`.
+### If you got some error like below when you switching the different version of FlutterSdk, just

+`cd example/` && `flutter clean`

 ````